 CIB Kenya has shown a commitment to disclosure of GHG inventory by publishing it in the TCFD-CBK report.
 CIB Kenya acknowledges that addressing and planning for the effects of climate change is an ongoing process.
-We plan to broaden the scope of their analysis in the future, by identifying key metrics and other relevant climate and environment related parameters which will be having impact on the CIB Kenya's business operations.
+We plan to continue broadening the scope of their analysis in the future, by identifying other key metrics and relevant climate and environment related parameters which will be having impact on the CIB Kenya's business operations.
 CIB Kenya is dedicated to taking strong actions towards combating climate change by making a commitment to evaluate, decrease, balance out and disclose the impact of our carbon emissions.
-Error!
-Reference source not found. below depicts the GHG emissions for the year 2022; s cope-2 purchased electricity was observed to make a major contribution towards organization's GHG emissions inventory.
+Below depicts the GHG emissions for the year 2023; scope-2 purchased electricity was observed to make a major contribution towards organization's GHG emissions inventory.